 - All gas grid operators can be addressed mutually using one platform

-- Guideline to effectively manage critical infrastructure situations
+- Guidelines to effectively manage critical infrastructure situations

 Emergency response planning for gas: Who is the first to go offline?